himaanishri01-bytes/Open-Source-Hackathon-Submissions/Submission/Octopus.md

 ## Project Details

-Project Title: Project OCTOPUS: AI-Powered Autonomous Water Pollution Source Tracking System
+Project Title: OCTOPUS: AI-Powered Autonomous Water Pollution Source Tracking System

+Project Description:
-Project Description: An autonomous, self-powered marine hardware ecosystem engineered for real-time edge computing, chemical anomaly vectoring, and spatiotemporal tracking of unmonitored industrial contaminants.
+An autonomous, self-powered marine hardware ecosystem engineered for real-time edge computing, chemical anomaly vectoring, and spatiotemporal tracking of unmonitored industrial contaminants.
 It addresses the tracking limitations of traditional testing by using a multi-parametric sensor array to track concentrations and dynamically route hardware directly to the point of origin.

 Tech Stack Used: React.js, Vite, Tailwind CSS, PostCSS, JavaScript (ES6+ Modules)